 Marion CARLTON, Arnold Feather's teacher at catering school.
 Although Marion is a married woman, she teaches Arnold more about life and love than cookery.
 Portrayed by Lorrae Desmond.

-Cain CARMICHAEL, a former prison cohort of Cliff Stevens and Dick Riggs, who kidnaps Maggie Cameron; she stabs him in the stomach with a pair of scissors to escape.
+Cain CARMICHAEL, a former prison associate of Cliff Stevens and Dick Riggs.
+The attractive Cain kidnaps Maggie Cameron; she stabs him in the stomach with a pair of scissors to escape.
 Portrayed by Tristan Rogers.

 Simon CARR, a handsome, but shy, public relations businessman working for The Tapemeasure salon.
 Simon is reluctant to choose between the affections of Maggie Cameron and Vera Collins; years later, he returns to them, but settles for Don Finlayson instead.
 Portrayed by John Orcsik.